1969 Santa Barbara oil spill: Earth Day

-Present day
+Current operations

 Platform A remains in the Santa Barbara Channel along with its three siblings, Platforms B, C, and Hillhouse, still pumping oil from the largely depleted field.
 As of 2010, the Dos Cuadras Field has produced 260 million barrels of oil; the Minerals Management Service estimated in 2010 that 11400000 oilbbl remaining in the field are recoverable with present technology.

 The current operator of the drilling platform, along with the other three platforms on the Dos Cuadras field, is the private firm DCOR LLC, of Ventura, California.
 They acquired Platform A from Plains Exploration & Production in 2005.
 DCOR is the fourth company to run the platform since Unocal sold its Santa Barbara Channel operations in 1996.